Loading

-Parry said he had “learnt a lot” and “failed a million times” of his venue, which was a huge ally of local up-and-coming bands, including Sunshine Coast’s Chamber Lane and Acended.
+Parry says he has “learnt a lot” and “failed a million times” in his time as a venue owner, where he is a huge ally of local emerging bands, including Chamber Lane and Acended.

-He thanked his customers and said his daughter was looking forward to having him home this Christmas.
+He thanked his customers, saying his daughter is looking forward to having him home this Christmas.

 “Farewell.
-Thanks to everyone that has been part of this adventure,” he said.
+Thanks to everyone that has been part of this adventure,” he says in the post.

 “Thanks to the customers that made it the best place to call home.
 Email me if you have concerns over anything and I’ll do my best to sort what I can out.
 Take care, get home safe.”

-Acended (pictured) had a gig booked for January to showcase their latest EP, “Sundried Daisies”.
+Acended (pictured) were due to play a gig in January to showcase their latest EP, “Sundried Daisies”.

-Manager Matt Little said with two of the members being 15-years-old, the venue had been incredibly supportive.
+Manager Matt Little says with two of the members being 15-years-old, the venue had been incredibly supportive.

 “It has been quite a battle to secure gigs at venues….junior bands work so hard to get gigs.
 It’s a real shame.